Loading...

 What our travelers says:

-1 month ago Celia Gonzalesevaluates this place as follows:
+4 months ago Petr Kovakevaluates this place as follows:

 Looking for a spot where nature and history intertwine?
 Parque da Alameda in Santiago de Compostela is a lush escape that feels like a secret garden in the heart of the city.
 Stroll through its tree-lined paths, past quirky statues and vibrant flowerbeds, and you’ll feel the pulse of Galicia’s charm.
 Did you know the park’s iconic oak grove is home to trees over 200 years old, standing as silent witnesses to centuries of pilgrims passing by?
 Perfect for a peaceful walk or a moment to soak in the magic!